Pirate FlagPirates and PrivateersPirate Flag

 There was no inkling of anything out of the ordinary before that fateful night.
 The barkentine carried a cargo of white pine bound for South America on a journey that should have taken about two months.
 There were twelve people aboard the ship, including Lester Hawthorne Monks, a student at Harvard University.
 That night, before going to sleep, he read a story of mutiny and murder by William Clark Russell.
 Sometime after he retired, he was awakened by a scream.
 When he went to investigate, he found Captain Charles Nash dead.
 Later, he and the steward also found the bodies of Laura Nash and August Blomberg.

 What ensues, however, is an account of questionable justice rife with lies, exaggerations, racism, and manipulation.
-No one, not even the passenger Monks, the victims, the sailors, or even the attorney who prosecuted the case, were above reproach.
-Only one victim supposedly got justice, because errors made by the grand jury meant the defendant could be tried for only one murder.
-Black-and-white pictures and diagrams, some submitted as evidence, are included, as is a bibliography and index.
+No one, not even the passenger Monks, the victims, the sailors, or even the attorney who prosecutes the case, are above reproach.
+Only one victim supposedly gets justice, because errors made by the grand jury mean the defendant can be tried for only one murder.
+Black-&-white pictures and diagrams, some submitted as evidence, are included, as are a bibliography and index.

-Hiam provides an insightful and riveting account of the days before, during, and after the murders were committed.
-He shows how even some of the participants and those who followed the proceedings questioned the findings and the verdicts.
+Hiam provides an insightful and riveting account of the days before, during, and after the murders are committed.
+He shows how even some of the participants and those who follow the proceedings question the findings and the verdicts.
 It is also a compelling commentary on society and the legal system in the final years of the 19th century.

 Home